James K. Polk: Jackson disciple

 Polk served as Jackson's most prominent House ally in the "Bank War" that developed over Jackson's opposition to the re-authorization of the Second Bank of the United States.
 The Second Bank, headed by Nicholas Biddle of Philadelphia, not only held federal dollars but controlled much of the credit in the United States, as it could present currency issued by local banks for redemption in gold or silver.
-Some Westerners, including Jackson, opposed the Second Bank, deeming it a monopoly acting in the interest of Easterners.
-Polk, as a member of the House Ways and Means Committee, conducted investigations of the Second Bank, and though the committee voted for a bill to renew the bank's charter (scheduled to expire in 1836), Polk issued a strong minority report condemning the bank.
+Some of the Westerners (often farmers, laborers, and frontier settlers), including Jackson himself, opposed the Second Bank, deeming it a monopoly acting in the interest of Easterners (the wealthy financial and political elite of the northeastern United States).
+Polk, as a member of the House Ways and Means Committee, conducted investigations of the Second Bank, and though the committee voted for a bill to renew the bank's charter (scheduled to expire in 1836), Polk issued a strong minority report condemning the second bank.
 The bill passed Congress in 1832; however, Jackson vetoed it and Congress failed to override the veto.
-Jackson's action was highly controversial in Washington but had considerable public support, and he won easy re-election in 1832.
+Jackson's action was highly controversial in Washington DC but had considerable public support, and he won an easy re-election in 1832.

-Like most Southerners, Polk favored low tariffs on imported goods, and initially sympathized with John C. Calhoun's opposition to the Tariff of Abominations during the Nullification Crisis of 1832–1833, but came over to Jackson's side as Calhoun moved towards advocating secession.
+Like most Southerners, Polk favored low tariffs on imported goods, and initially sympathized with John C. Calhoun's opposition to the Tariff of Abominations during the Nullification Crisis of 1832–1833, but came over to Jackson's side as Calhoun moved towards advocating for secession of the Union.
 Thereafter, Polk remained loyal to Jackson as the President sought to assert federal authority.
 Polk condemned secession and supported the Force Bill against South Carolina, which had claimed the authority to nullify federal tariffs.
 The matter was settled by Congress passing a compromise tariff.